Employee Skills Gap Blocking Your Strategy? Leadership Guide to Fix It

 Action Learning Projects

 Blend real-world problem-solving with targeted skill development through action learning leadership development programs that move strategic initiatives forward while developing capabilities.
-The key is to design highly experiential and relevant learning experiences that connect directly to the strategic context, not generic skill-building.
+The key is to design highly experiential and relevant learning experiences where learning occurs in the flow of work and connects directly to the strategic context, not generic skill-building.

 4. Consider Talent Redesign

-Often, employee development alone is not enough to close employee skill gaps.
-Leaders must make tough decisions about redeploying, hiring, or restructuring roles to ensure the right capabilities are in place.
-A World Economic Forum report estimates that by 2027, 44% of workers’ skills will be disrupted, making reskilling and talent redesign essential levers for strategy execution.
+Development alone may not close all gaps.
+Leaders may need to redeploy, hire, or restructure roles to ensure the right capabilities are in place.
+The World Economic Forum projects that in the next two years, 44% of worker skills will be disrupted — making talent redesign an essential lever for strategic execution.

 5. Align Systems to Reinforce Skills

 Skill development must be supported by business practices and belief systems that reinforce new behaviors.
-Performance management, incentives, and recognition must align with the capabilities the strategy demands.
+Performance management, rewards, and consequences must align with the capabilities the strategy demands.
 Otherwise, employees will default to old habits, regardless of new skills acquired.

 6. The Role of Leadership